Where to Stay in Kyoto First Time: 7 Best Areas

 There are not many hotels in Northern Higashiyama, but you can easily find Japanese traditional style accommodations, Ryokan.

-Best places to stay in Kyoto in Northern Higashiyama:
+Best places to stay in Northern Higashiyama:

 🔍MORE HOTELS IN NORTHERN HIGASHYIAMA